 As a financially independent ticketing services provider, the Box Office must offset operational expenses by charging client organizations for ticketing services.
 Contact the Box Office for current charges and to discuss different revenue/fee scenarios.

 Costs to the Ticket Buyer

-The Box Office charges the customer a $3.00 service fee per order for phone, mail, or fax orders.
+The Box Office charges the customer a $3.00 service fee per order for online, phone, and mail orders.
 The customer may order an unlimited number of tickets for this service fee.
 In the event a processed order is returned (subject to Supervisor approval), the Box Office will retain this fee.
 Ticket reprints are a free service to the customer.
-All online orders do include a scaled per-ticket fee and a flat per-order fee (usually $3.00).
+Online orders may include a scaled per-ticket fee.

 Arena concerts in Millett Hall may have a per-ticket service fee ($1.50 to $3.00) for both in-house & online tickets.

 Information necessary to set up a ticketed event